DavidDeSloovere/giphy-cli/README.md

 Head over to [GiphyCli on NuGet](https://www.nuget.org/packages/GiphyCli) or continue reading:

-You'll need the .NET Core SDK [3.1](https://www.microsoft.com/net/download) or newer to install global tools.
+You'll need the [.NET 5](https://www.microsoft.com/net/download) or newer.

 Install the Giphy CLI with this command: